Dream diary

 A dream diary or dream journal is a diary in which dream experiences are recorded.
 A dream diary might include a record of nightly dreams, personal reflections and waking dream experiences.
 It is often used in the study of dreams and psychology.
 Dream diaries are also used by some people as a way to help induce lucid dreams, and are regarded as a useful tool in improving dream recall.
 Keeping a dream diary conditions a person to view remembering dreams as important.
 Dreams can be recorded in a paper diary (as text, drawings, paintings, etc.), or via an audio recording device (as narrative, music or imitations of other auditory experiences from the dream).
 Many websites offer the ability to create a digital dream diary.
 The use of a dream diary was recommended by Ann Faraday in The Dream Game (1974) as an aid to memory and a way to preserve details, many of which are otherwise rapidly forgotten no matter how memorable the dream originally seemed.

-Using a dream diary not only enhances recall but can also offer fascinating insights into the subconscious mind, providing a unique introspective tool.
-People who consistently use dream journals report better understanding their emotions and thought patterns, which can contribute to personal growth and self-awareness.
-Furthermore, tracking dreams over time allows individuals to recognize recurring themes or symbols that may be significant in their waking lives.
-This practice can lead to a deeper understanding of one's inner self and possibly reveal underlying desires or concerns that might not be immediately apparent in conscious thought.

 Lucid dreaming

-Dream diaries are often kept by people striving to induce and remember lucid dreams.
+Dream diaries are often kept by individuals striving to induce lucid dreams and improve their ability to recall them.
 Writing down dreams increases what is called dream recall, or the ability to remember dreams.
 When writing down dreams, the dreamer often searches for dream signs, or recurring themes that have been detected between dreams.
 Dream recall can vary from day to day, but keeping a diary tends to regulate waking dream memory.

 It is important to record the dreams in the diary immediately after waking up, as individuals forget the details of their dreams very quickly.
 Writing the next day's date in the dream diary asserts a conscious thought to remember dreams, which communicates intention to the subconscious mind.
 The subconscious mind then responds (hopefully) by fulfilling that desire.
 This mental action causes the conscious and subconscious minds to work together toward the common goal of remembering the dream.